Submitting your manuscript online

 - The online submission software will automatically create a single .pdf file containing your main text and reduced-resolution versions of any figures you have submitted.
 This document will be used when your manuscript undergoes peer review.
 Your submitted files will appear in this .pdf sequentially, as specified by you on the submission page, and you will have an opportunity to enter figure captions/legends and to check the .pdf file prior to final submission.
 Please make sure that you proof the converted pdf file so no material is missing, and there are no conversion errors.

 - First, you will need to log into the system.
-Note: Before you begin, you should be sure you are using an up to date version of Netscape or Internet Explorer.
-If you have an earlier version, you can download a free upgrade using the icons found at the bottom of the 'Instructions and Forms' section of the online submission web site.
+Note: Before you begin, you should be sure you are using version 4.0 or higher of Netscape or Internet Explorer.
+If you have an earlier version, you can download a free upgrade using the icons found at the bottom of our login screen.

 - To submit a new manuscript, go to the 'Author Center', click on the blue star button which says ‘Click here to submit a new manuscript’ and then follow the on-screen instructions.
 There are up to 7 steps for you to follow to submit your manuscript.
 You move from one step to the next by clicking on the 'Next' button on each screen or back to the previous screen by clicking on the 'Previous' button.
 Please note that if you click on the 'Back' or 'Forward' button on your browser, the information you have entered will not be saved.
 At any stage you can stop the submission process by clicking on the 'Main Menu' or the ‘Author Dashboard’link.
 Everything you have typed into the system will be saved. , and the partially completed submission will appear under 'unsubmitted manuscripts' in your 'Author Center'.
 To return to the submission process you will need to click on the button 'Continue Submission' against the relevant manuscript title.